markrebec/zuul/README.md

 The config options for the three association classes are `:role_subject_class`, `:permission_role_class` and `:permission_subject_class`.

 ###The Context Chain
-All operations involving roles and permissions within Zuul utilize "the context chain," which dictates what roles and permissions are allowed to be used within what context.
+All operations involving roles and permissions within zuul utilize "the context chain," which dictates what roles and permissions are allowed to be used within what context.
 There are three types of contexts - global, class level and object/instance level - and they are organized in a hierarchy which defines how they may be used within the chain.
 Basically they cascade in order, from global to class to instance level:

 Roles and permissions defined within the global context may also be assigned at the class or instance level.
 The global context is sometimes also referred to as a 'nil context', since it is defined by leaving the context data blank.